 A settlement which has certainly seen better times, it used to have a primary school, a magistrates office, a post office and a NG church.
 Re spelling, sometimes one finds it as Viljoendrif, that is without a t at the end.

 It started with the drift, that is a river crossing over the Vaal.
-Hans Viljoen advertised in 1857 that he has a pond and is able to ferry people, wagons and live stock over the Vaal on his fathers farm Witkop.
-To the left is a picture of the ferry as it was most likley in the early 1900rds, I found this in the archives of the Vereeniging museum.
+To the left is a picture of the ferry as it was most likely in the early 1900rds, I found this in the archives of the Vereeniging museum.
 The 3rd picture shows what is left of the landing today.
 It is seen in the middle of the picture looking from the south (Free State side).
 Until a few years ago one could still see the steel post to anker the rope.

 The crossing must have been active until 1927 when the road bridge (single lane) was constructed, but possibly longer, there is a picture of the pont dated 1953.